Pros and Cons of Moving to Qatar

 + PRO: The emirate has mild winters

-In contrast to the extreme heat of summer, winters are long and temperate, and residents can enjoy outdoor activities like beach picnics from November to April.
+In contrast to the extreme heat of summer, winters are long and temperate, and residents can enjoy outdoor activities such as beach picnics from November to April.

 - CON: There aren't many outdoor activities in Qatar

 Most people live in Doha, the capital city.
 There are expanses of (uninhabited) desert, several coastal reserves and a few city parks, but this is as close to the ‘countryside’ that expats will get.
-It is often too hot to go outside anyway and there aren’t many plants, so outdoorsy expats may take some time to get used to the somewhat barren terrain.
+Though these areas may be pleasant in mild temperatures, the heat deters residents from walking around downtown and there isn't much greenery, so outdoorsy expats may take some time to get used to the somewhat barren terrain.

 Safety in Qatar